 Description to come

 Model United Nations

 Ambassadors in the United Nations are the faces of their countries when they tackle crises playing out on the global stage.
 By emulating those ambassadors in Model UN, students immerse themselves in international politics, gain valuable public speaking skills, and get to know people from literally all over the world at MUN Summits.
 NoHoMUN meets on Wednesdays during lunch, and in the weeks prior to a conference, until 5:30 after school.
 As a new, student-led club, NoHoMUN has been very successful on the Novice level but has also received top honors at major national conferences in the Advanced division.

 Meetings: Wednesdays @ lunch and (before conferences) after school

 Quiz Bowl is a fast-paced, Jeopardy-style competition in which two teams of four members each compete to answer a series of questions about topics ranging from history and philosophy to biology and physics and from the fine arts to sports and popular culture.
-North Hollywood High School’s Quiz Bowl organization fields some ofthe most successful teams in Southem California; its flagship “A” team regularly qualifies for national competitions and was ranked twenty-eighth in the nation in December of 2012.
-Quiz Bowl tournaments give each team member the opportunity to experience the camaraderie and competitive rigor unique to the world of academic totunaments and to compete against intelligent, like-minded individuals.
+North Hollywood High School’s Quiz Bowl organization fields some of the most successful teams in Southern California.
+Quiz Bowl tournaments give each team member the opportunity to experience the camaraderie and competitive rigor unique to the world of academic tournaments and to compete against intelligent, like-minded individuals.
 Like Science Bowl and Ocean Sciences Bowl, Quiz Bowl is a “buzzer” competition; members use lightweight electronic buzzers to indicate that they wish to respond to questions posed by a neutral moderator.

 Teacher Coach: Mr. Maine